OnstakInc/cisco-tetration-hol/labguide/module01/README.md

 This lab is structured in a way that allows the learner to follow along a consistent path on the journey of designing and configuring Cisco Tetration to an effective working state.
 Throughout this guide, each module will begin with a video that walks through every task that the learner will accomplish.
 Following the video, screenshots along with instructions will highlight the important steps that the learner is intended to perform.
 It is important to note that while the screens should appear quite consistent with what the learner will experience in their own environment, the *values* input into those screens, such as IP addresses and even perhaps AWS regions may (and will likely, though not always) be quite different than those seen in the videos and accompanying screenshots.
 While hostnames are not usually very important in this lab, for the most part they should remain the same, with the possible exception of ISE.

 It's almost time to get started on the lab, and that warrants a very brief discussion on how to get the most out of using this lab guide.
-In every module you will find three essential sections
+In every module you will find three essential sections, namely:

 1. Introduction and Background
 2. Video of Tasks Being Performed